maxsch3/triplet-toolbox/README.md

 Instead, you will need to create a single encoder network outputting embeddings similar to encoder part in autoencoders and the loss funstions will do the rest

-The functions use effective hard triplet mining which looks for all possible pairs in the minibatch and only selects the worst performing pairs, which called hard triplets.
-These hard triplets are then used in loss function for calculating gradients for back propagation
+The functions use effective hard triplet mining which looks for all possible pairs in a minibatch and only selects the worst performing pairs, which called hard triplets.
+These hard triplets are then used in loss function for calculating gradients

 All loss functions in tensorflow/keras take two arguments:
 - y_true - "True" labels or values from training data.